animal-tree/Writing-stuff/Placeholder.md

 , long-term memory, or —

 "Sam — we have shut down your throat, nasal passages, and free-associative thought processes.
 Relinquish your innocence or be terminated."

-Sam copies his GitHub account across time and space, in a branching pattern observable as wave-particle duality.

-And describable as Beam Search.